Servideska/HPC/doc.zih.tu-dresden.de/docs/software/mathematics.md

 marie@login$ module load MATLAB
 ```

-(then you will get the most recent Matlab version.
+(then you will get the most recent MATLAB version.
 [Refer to the modules section for details.](../software/modules.md#modules))

 ### Interactive